Riddick Bowe vs. Andrew Golota II

-Riddick Bowe vs. Andrew Golota II was a professional boxing match contested on December 14, 1996.
-The bout was a rematch of a controversial fight held earlier in the year at Madison Square Garden as part of a nationally televised HBO event.
+Riddick Bowe vs. Andrew Golota II was a professional boxing match contested on December 14, 1996 at Boardwalk Hall in Atlantic City, New Jersey.
+The bout was a rematch of a controversial fight held earlier in the year at Madison Square Garden in which Bowe was largely outboxed by Golota, but won the fight by disqualification because the Polish fighter repeatedly hit him with punches below the belt.

-As was the case in the first fight, Golota was performing well enough to win, yet once again could not stop fouling Bowe and was disqualified for repeatedly punching Bowe in the testes.
+The fight ended in the same fashion that the first fight had, as Golota was once again disqualified for repeated low blows.